issuran/heroesofmarvel/README.md

 # The Road So Far
 Heroes Of Marvel v.1.0
-- In this stable version, we have achieve most of the expected for this app We can follow its progress by the Kanban board : https://github.com/issuran/heroesofmarvel/projects/1
+- In this stable version, we have achieve most of the expected for this app;
+- We can follow its progress by the Kanban board : https://github.com/issuran/heroesofmarvel/projects/1

 # Done